ceptor-club/Ceptor-Tech/smart_contracts/README.md

 ## Foundry

+# CeptorClubID: A DAOist Poem

+In the realm of **CeptorClubID**, where DAOs hold sway, Blockchain whispers echo, in a decentralized ballet.
+Smart contracts dance, with **Foundry** as the stage, Solving problems, in the DAOist age.

+In the silence of nodes, under the blockchain's light, **CeptorClubID** works tirelessly, into the digital night.
+With each transaction, a new story unfurls,
+In this DAOist world, where imagination whirls.

+From the chaos of data, order takes form,
+In the heart of the network, **CeptorClubID** is warm.
+Creating, solving, in the digital sea,
+In the world of **CeptorClubID**, we are truly free.

+So here's to **CeptorClubID**, where dreams come alive, In the world of blockchain, we thrive.
+**CeptorClubID**, we're the new sensation,
+Welcome to the future of decentralization.

 **Foundry is a blazing fast, portable and modular toolkit for Ethereum application development written in Rust.**

 Foundry consists of: